 The University may make changes to this policy from time to time.
-In this regard, any staff member who wishes to make any comments about this Policy may forward her/his suggestions to the Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this Policy may forward their suggestions to the Human Resources.

 7. Further Assistance

-Any staff member who requires assistance in understanding this Policy should first consult their nominated supervisor who is responsible for the implementation and operation this Policy in their work area.
-Should further advice be required staff should contact the Human Resources Advisory Service, HR@acu.edu.au or extension 4222.
+Any staff member who requires assistance in understanding this Policy should first consult their nominated supervisor who is responsible for the implementation and operation this policy in their work area.
+Should further advice be required staff should contact Service Central.

 |Policy applies to||